Uncovering FPI’s alliance with Soeharto’s children in 2019

 If this kind of theological justification has been at work in FPI’s mode of alliance making since its founding, what we are seeing this year is either a pragmatic Islamist organization trying to further elevate its bargaining power while there happens to be a good chance; or yet another example of the classic FPI who after two decades still has not realized that it has been repeatedly instrumentalized by irreligious forces for temporary electoral gain.

+The writer, Azis Anwar Fachrudin, is a staff member of CRCS.
 This article is a translation with a few changes from its original Indonesian version published on Islami.co.